francescorn/francescorn/READMe.md

 A volunteer scribe for the CSS-WG

-Seeking a role as a software engineer
+I am seeking a role as a software engineer

 My technical skills: